wangerekaharun/StreamUICustomization/README.md

 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | ![channel_info_bottom_sheet](images/channel_info_bottom_sheet.png "Channel Info Bottom Sheet.") | ![attachments_bottom_sheet](images/attachments_bottom_sheet.png "Attachments Bottom Sheet.") |

+You can see that the color across the whole app has changed to be blue.
+Additionally, the colors to other components have changed as per the colors that are difined in the `CustomLightStreamColors`.
+The cornes on bottom sheets, input field, image thumber nail and messages bubbles and slighly more round.
+The avatar has changes from circle to squircle.
+The font for all text components is now **Source Code Pro**.

+There's the `StreamDimens` class that has the different sizes that can be customize.
+In case you might need to customize the sizes.

 ## Conclusion

 In this article you've learnt how you can add your own custom theming to  Stream Compose UI components.
+As you've seen it's easy to provide your own custom values to the different properties.
+This makes it easy for you to provide your own design system along side the Stream UI Components.

 In case you missed it, you can find the full sample project with examples in this tutorial [on GitHub](https://github.com/wangerekaharun/StreamUICustomization).